garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

 Many!
 Including lack of per-task memory, multicore support, mutexes, queues, a file system, networking, a shell, and so on...

 ## Design
 First to define some terminology.
-The _kernel_ is the `main()` function (or in this case the `piccolo_start()` which is called by `main()` and never returns.)
-The job of the kernel is to pick the next task that needs to be run, save the kernel stack, restore the task's stack and jump to the program counter (PC) last used by the user task.
+The _kernel_ is the `main()` function (and later `piccolo_start()` which is called by `main()` and never returns.)
+The job of the kernel is to allow for tasks to be created and then, in a round-robin fashion, pick the next task that needs to be run, save the kernel stack, restore the task's stack and jump to the program counter (PC) last used by the user task.

 A _task_ (i.e. _user task_) is a function that is run by Piccolo in a round-robin fashion along with the other _tasks_.
 For example, a function that flashes the onboard LED.
 Each _task_ has its own stack, separate from the main stack (which is used by the kernel).